Skip to main content

 What are intravitreal injections?

 Your eye is mostly made up of a gel-like substance called vitreous, which helps maintain the shape of your eye by filling the space between your lens and your retina.
-Using vitreous injections, Dr. Ross Chod and Dr. Michael Jansen transverse this area in order to deliver medicine directly to the back of your eyes where your retina is located.
+With intravitreal injections, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz precisely deliver medicine into the vitreous cavity, directly to the back of your eyes where your retina is located.

-Using this technique, Dr. Ross Chod and Dr. Michael Jansen can get to the source of the problem more quickly and relieve your symptoms.
-When it comes to intravitreal injections, he typically turns to two types:
+Using this technique, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz can get to the source of the problem more quickly and relieve your symptoms.
+There are several types of intravitreal injections performed:

 Anti-VEGF